Chart Color Schemes

 Population growth drivers in Port Douglas are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Port Douglas is around 3,997 people.
-This reflects an increase of 347 people since the 2021 Census, which reported a population of 3,650 people.
-The latest ABS ERP data release (June 2024) and additional validated new addresses since the Census date indicate this estimate.
-The population density is approximately 393 persons per square kilometer.
-Port Douglas's growth rate of 9.5% since the 2021 census exceeds that of its SA3 area (6.2%) and SA4 region, making it a growth leader in the region.
-Overseas migration contributed around 97.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since May 2026, the estimated population of Port Douglas is around 4,033.
+This represents a growth of 383 people, which is an increase of approximately 10.5% compared to the 2021 Census figure of 3,650 residents.
+The change was inferred from AreaSearch's estimation of the resident population using the latest ERP data release by the ABS (June 2025) and an additional 385 validated new addresses since the Census date.
+This results in a density ratio of approximately 396 persons per square kilometer, indicating significant space per person and potential room for further development.
+Port Douglas's population growth of 10.5% since the 2021 census exceeds that of its SA3 area (6.7%) and the broader SA4 region, positioning it as a growth leader in the area.
+The primary driver behind this population growth was overseas migration, which contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, the suburb of Port Douglas is expected to increase by 1,137 persons, reflecting a gain of 27.1% over the 17 years.
+AreaSearch's projections for Port Douglas are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+However, it is noted that these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking ahead to future population dynamics, Port Douglas is forecasted to experience significant population growth.
+According to aggregated SA2-level projections, the suburb is expected to expand by approximately 1,077 persons by 2041, reflecting a total gain of around 26.7% over the 16-year period.

 Frequently Asked Questions - Population